kostas2370/Video-Creator/README.md

 1. Convert all moviepy functions to ffmpeg for better Performance .
 2. Test Cases for models, functions and Views
 3. Improvement in dall e prompt , mcore detailed prompts for more consistency
+4. Implementation of midjourney for image generation
+5. Logging

 For any Injuries or Support you can contact me at those emails :
 1. kodamia@cs.ihu.gr (University Email)